 New Horizon: Combine Robotics and ANOVA IRM Stem Cell-based Treatments

-The spinal cord is a long, fragile, tube-like nervous structure that connects the brain with peripheral nerves.
+The spinal cord is a column of nerve tissue that connects the brain with peripheral nerves.
 Damage to the spinal cord, by trauma or other means, consequently results in severe motor- and sensory deficits that usually lead to the inability to move and feel.
 Accidents are the most common cause of Spinal Cord Injury (SCI), with catastrophic consequences for the life of the patient and their relatives.
 While conservative therapies aim to stabilize the patient, functional recovery in most cases is minimal.

 Now, there is new hope for patients with paralysis from spinal cord injury.
 The combination of mesenchymal stem-cell based neuro-regeneration with neuro-functional robotic exoskeleton training - the REMCell treatment - offers hope to get out of the wheelchair and walk again.

 This is made possible by a unique collaboration between ANOVA Institute for Regenerative Medicine in Offenbach, Germany and Cyberdyne, a Japanese company with a training center in Bochum, Germany.

 Since 2019 we co-operate with Cyberdyne Care Robotics

 Whilst ANOVA is the first institution worldwide to have obtained a permit for the production of and treatment with mesenchymal stem cell secretome by the legal authorities,

 Cyberdyne has developed the HAL exoskeleton for neuro-functional feedback training.

 The REMCell treatment, the first combination of neuro-regeneration with stem cells and the neuro-functional training with the HAL exoskeleton, promises to get many paralyzed patients out of their wheelchair - and takes neuro-rehabilitation to the 21st century.